Asymptotic hollowness of lattice simplices

-It can happen of course that $a(n-2) \geq s/(n-3)$, in which case all of these multiple intervals are empty, and no constraint on $y$ results (but if $n =4$, then the interval is not empty).
+It can happen that $a(n-2) \geq s/(n-3)$, in which case all of these multiple intervals are empty, and no constraint on $y$ results .
 On the other hand, if $a(n-2) < s/(n-3)$, then the union contains an infinite ray, that is, there exists $b \in \R$, \st $[b, \infty)$ is contained in the union.
 It is easy to estimate $b$, for example, determine the smallest integer $t_0$ \st the right endpoint of $st_0/(n-3) \geq a(n-2)(t_0 +1)$, and then we can set $ b= a(n-2)t_0$ (smaller choices for $b$ can sometimes arise, especially since we only care about integer values for $y$).
 This yields a first class of constraints.
 There are more of this type.

 To explain this, order the set $\Cal S:= \Set{a(i)/m}{ i \leq n-2; m \in \N}$ in the usual way (as a set of real numbers; generally, ties occur, that is, $a(i)/m = a(i')/m'$ can arise with differing $i,i'$).
 For each $a(i)/m$, define $g(i,j.m) = \#\Set{k \in \N}{a(i)/m < a(j)/k}$.
 If $i = j$, then $g(i,i,m) = m-1$, and obviously $g(i,i,1) = 0$.
 In general, $g(i,j,m)$ is simply the largest integer $k$ \st $k < ma(j)/a(i)$, that is,